mtlouzada/Manhattan-Coffee-House/README.md

 ### Build with:

-> HTML
->
-> CSS
->
-> JavaScript

 ### Purpose of the project:

-Manhattan Coffee House is a project by [DevMedia](https://www.devmedia.com.br/) curse, where the challenge is, the student uses what he has learned on the curse and uses for created a website for a imaginare coffe shop.
-That project don´t need a responsive form and js tool, but a challenge me made that e learn so much during this project.
-I hope in furute into a better design and conected with a back-end aplication.
+Manhattan coffee House is a [DevMedia](https://www.devmedia.com.br/) course project, where your challenge is to create a website for a fictitious coffee shop.
+It is worth remembering that in this project it was not necessary to create the responsive part and use a JS tool, I did it by my own choice, to challenge myself and learn more about it.

 ### How to Contribute? 🚀